top of page

 *Note:

-Climbers of Color recognizes a conglomerate of factors that create an intermediate ability level.
+Climbers of Color recognizes various factors that create an intermediate ability level.
 Rigid prerequisites are outlined below; any further questions or concerns may be directed to cal@climbersofcolor.org.

 Prerequisites:

-• AIARE I certified (may be taken this season, see AIARE I page for application)
+• AIARE I certified (may be taken this season)

 • 2 or more seasons of backcountry travel with at least 5 days/ season